midzer/beerbase/content/breweries/sierra-nevada-brewing-co/sierra-nevada-pale-ale.md

 From the Sierra Nevada Brewing Co. website:
 Our most popular beer, Sierra Nevada Pale Ale, is a delightful interpretation of a classic style.
 It has a deep amber color and an exceptionally full-bodied, complex character.
 Generous quantities of premium Cascade hops give the Pale Ale its fragrant bouquet and spicy flavor.

-â€œSierra Nevada Pale Ale is the flagship beer, the one that made Chico famous.
-It is a flawless beer that opens with bright, perky high notes of maltiness and orange blossom and segues into a delectable hoppiness.â€�
+“Sierra Nevada Pale Ale is the flagship beer, the one that made Chico famous.
+It is a flawless beer that opens with bright, perky high notes of maltiness and orange blossom and segues into a delectable hoppiness.”

-â€“ Elaine Louie, Premier Beerâ€”A Guide to America's Best Bottled Microbrews
+– Elaine Louie, Premier Beer—A Guide to America's Best Bottled Microbrews